Q: What is a civil fine?

 Q: What factors are considered when determining the amount of the fine?

-A: The $100 per day fine for violating M.G.L. c.143, §65 is statutorily mandated and cannot be increased or decreased.
-For all other fines, the Department of Public Safety and/or the authorized designee may consider the following factors in determining the amount of the penalty: the willfulness of the violation; previous violations resulting in the imposition of penalties; whether the violation resulted in an accident involving bodily injury or death; the actual or potential danger posed to the public; whether the violator had done everything reasonable to attempt to comply with the law or regulation; whether imposition of the penalty is likely to deter future noncompliance; and the interests of public safety.
+A: The following factors may be considered by the Department of Public Safety and/or the authorized designee in determining the amount of the penalty: the willfulness of the violation; previous violations resulting in the imposition of penalties; whether the violation resulted in an accident involving bodily injury or death; the actual or potential danger posed to the public; whether the violator had done everything reasonable to attempt to comply with the law or regulation; whether imposition of the penalty is likely to deter future noncompliance; and the interests of public safety.

 Q: When is payment of a fine due?